Craig Jackson’s Garage Is Filled With Muscle Cars And Two Bugattis

 5. Bentley Continental GTC

-The Bentley Continental GTC is one of the cars that Craig Jackson talked about once in an interview with Car And Driver in 2012.
+In a 2012 interview with Car and Driver, Craig Jackson discussed a number of vehicles, including the Bentley Continental GTC.
 In that interview, he spoke about how the car came with a perfect blend of comfort and performance that made him use it as a daily driver.

 Bentley Continental GTCSpecs